 Liabilities are recognised as expenditure as soon as there is a legal or constructive obligation committing the charity to that expenditure, it is probable that a transfer of economic benefits will be required in settlement and the amount of the obligation can be measured reliably.
 Expenditure is accounted for on an accruals basis and has been classified under headings that aggregate all cost related to the category.
+During the year ended 31 March 2024 the approach to allocation of direct costs was updated to more appropriately reflect the underlying nature of the expenditure.
+As this relates to disclosure only and there is no impact on the surplus/ deficit reported, comparative figures for the year ended 31 March 2023 have not been revised.
 Where costs cannot be directly attributed to particular headings they have been allocated to activities on a basis consistent with the use of resources (refer to support costs note).